Watermarking Text Data on Large Language Models for Dataset Copyright: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets.}~~Statistics of the datasets are presented in Table \ref{tab:dataset}.
-We mainly focus on the sentiment analysis task in this paper.
-The datasets can be downloaded in the Hugging face website\footnote[1]{https://huggingface.co/datasets}.

-\textbf{Target model.}~~ Pre-training on large scale data and then perform fine-tuning on downstream tasks have become a dominate method in the domain of NLP, which achieve state-of-the-art performance.
-In this paper, we mainly focus on the commonly used Transformer-based architecture.
-Specially, we consider the \textit{bert-base-uncased} as target model, which has 24 transformer layers, with 768 hidden units and 12 self-attention heads.

-\textbf{Training strategy.}~~ We select the hyper-parameter by conducting grid searching on the testing set.
-We adopt Adam optimizer with initial learning rate of 5e-3.
-We select training epoch as $2$ and batch size as $16$ in the poisoned and clean fine-tuning stage.
-We use linear learning rate decay scheduler.
-A detailed description of the training strategy is available in Appendix~\ref{Appendix: training}.

-\textbf{ASR threshold for MI.}~~ To reject the null hypothesis $\mathcal{H}_{0}$, i.e., claiming the target model is backdoored, the data owner does not need the ASR of the target model to be perfect ({e.g., 100\%} ) but requires the ASR to be larger than a threshold.
-We set the significance level of the hypothesis test at 0.05, which is the common practice in statistical hypothesis testing~\cite {craparo2007significance}.
-According to Theorem~\ref{theorem:t-test} in Appendix \ref{Appendix:test}, the threshold of ASR to reject $\mathcal{H}_{0}$ is calculated as 65.1\%, 40.5\%, and 35.1\% for IMDB, SST-5, and Tweet Emotions, respectively.
+\paragraph{Datasets and target models.} We conduct experiments on a variety of tasks, including sentiment classification (IMDB, SST-5, Tweet-Emotion), natural language inference (NLI) (MultiNLI-Fiction, MultiNLI-Government), gender bias classification (MDGenderBias-wizard subset), and question classification (TREC)\footnote{\href{https://huggingface.co/datasets}{https://huggingface.co/datasets}}.
+We include various LLM architectures for extracting text embedding, including encoder-only LMs (\textit{BERT, Roberta, DistilBERT, Albert-v2}), causal-decoder LMs (\textit{DistilGPT2}), and encoder-decoder LMs (\textit{T5}).
+An additional linear layer is used to build the classification head.
+The \texttt{bert-base-uncased} \cite{devlin2018bert} is selected by default with 24 transformer encoders.

-\textbf{Baselines and Metrics.}~~ We compare our proposed \textup{TextMarker} against the two existing MI methods, i.e., learning-based MI and metric-based MI proposed by \cite{shejwalkar2021membership}.
-Because MI problem is a binary classification problem, we use accuracy, recall, precision, and F1 score as the evaluation metrics, which are widely used in existing MI literature \cite{hu2021membership}.
+\textbf{Baselines and metrics.}~~ We compare our proposed \method against the two existing MI methods, i.e, T-SMIA \cite{nasr2019comprehensive} (metric-based MI) and L-UMIA \cite{shejwalkar2021membership} (learning-based MI).
+As the MI problem is a binary classification problem, we use accuracy, recall, precision, and F1 score following \cite{hu2021membership}.